huss-osman/devops-learning/06-aws/dns-route53/05-routing-policies.md

 ## Reflection

-Learning about Route 53 Routing Policies helped me understand how DNS can intelligently direct traffic instead of simply resolving domain names.
-I also learned that different routing policies are designed to improve performance, availability, and user experience depending on application requirements.
+Learning about Route 53 Routing Policies helped me understand how DNS intelligently directs traffic instead of resolving domain names.
+I learned different routing policies improve performance, availability, and user experience depending on application requirements.

 Understanding these routing strategies provides a strong foundation for designing scalable and resilient cloud architectures while ensuring users are directed to the most appropriate resources in different scenarios.